kailash-manasarovar/statement/docs/index.md

 - At some point during [the switcheroo-porn production at the music school](crimes/protagonists/vidal-sastre.md#seven-devils-and-one-angel), probably in March 2023, something inexplicable and miraculous happened between myself and a gang member.
 - I had become temporarily conscious one night while sedated in my bed and found [the trumpet teacher sobbing his heart out in my arms](timeline/2023/march.md#dreaming-of-the-trumpet-teacher).
+- All sides have (hacked) footage of this event.
 - My unconditional and relentless good feelings for this man continue to this day.
 - It turns out that the trumpet teacher gang had two sides: the psychotically and mistakenly vengeful side represented by [Domingo Cano Lopez, his family and friends, and teachers and staff at the conservatory](crimes/protagonists/domingo-et-al.md), and another bunch represented by [the man who cried in my arms](crimes/protagonists/vidal-sastre.md#the-older-slimmer-shorter-greyer-man-the-angel).
-- All sides have footage of it.
 - It seems that the Lopez-Cano's activities in the region had grown out of all proportion into something so hideous, so inexcusable - their mass psychosis putting the local people and even their own families at risk, especially the children and babies - that a group of local people had started to conspire against him too.
 - I was ignorantly at the center of it all: a victim for the Lopez-Cano's misjudged revenge process, a patsy for the good lupins desperate for a cessation to the rampant murder and pedophilia, and a spy-intuitive working for the CIA without my knowledge so that I might report back on those who needed to be kept from the truth at all costs.
 - So a conversation began between me and the trumpet teacher who cried; and his gang too.